FredericGariepy/LighthouseLabs/PKM/W4/D5/Project/Report.md

 In the Operational handbook, you can follow phishing playbook procedures, to the extent afforded by the SOC, \
 meaning, up until MSSP response. \

-Communication templates and directives are found as required along the playbook workflow.
+For communication, templates and directives are found as required along the workflow.

 The playbook was build with a generic incident handling checklist from NIST IR (NIST, n.d.), \
 populated with procedures from Google cloud's phishing playbook (Google Cloud, n.d.), \